JuliaLind/mvc/public/markdown/proj-rules.md

+Check if rule fulfilled already before checking for stat

 class for counting possible cards in deck & get statistics of remaining count of each card and remaining count of each suit & percentage of all

 Co not recaulculate stats each time, have two associative arrays: